tongtz/photo2avatar/README.md

 # photo2avatar
-Theme: Entertainment and the arts
+* Theme: Entertainment and the arts
-Objective: Turn photos into a cartoon avatar
+* Objective: Turn photos into a cartoon avatar

 ## 1. Project Description
-* Novelty:
+### Novelty
+* Instead of CycleGAN, a classic unpaired image translation method which has obvious artifacts and are unstable, implement a more stable UGATIT model (204 epochs);
+* Pre-processed the data to a fixed pattern to help reduce the difficulty of optimization.
-* Limit & Futher Work:
+### Limit & Futher Work
+* The model doesn’t perform well on Asian female photos -> include more Asian female photos in the training dataset
+* The model is not stable; sometimes it does not output a satisfactory result -> enlarge and diversify the training dataset

-* Why there is no non-deep learning model:
+### Why there is no non-deep learning model?

-## 2. Model Structure

-## 3. How to run?
+## 2. How to run?

 ### Setup